github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 ### Generic secret detection

-You can also enable generic secret detection to instruct {% data variables.product.prodname_secret_scanning %} to search your codebase for generic secrets.
-Generic secrets are unstructured secrets, such as passwords.
+You can enable generic secret detection to instruct {% data variables.product.prodname_secret_scanning %} to search your codebase for generic secrets such as passwords.

-{% data variables.product.prodname_secret_scanning_caps %} uses AI to detect unstructured passwords in git content and generate an alert.
-Alerts for passwords appear in a separated tab from regular {% data variables.product.prodname_secret_scanning %} alerts.

 For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/generic-secret-detection/about-the-detection-of-generic-secrets-with-secret-scanning)" and "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/generic-secret-detection/enabling-ai-powered-generic-secret-detection)."

 {% endif %}